Pastoral Mental Health Counseling (M.A.)

 Theory: Way of Understanding the Case

-The Pastoral Perspective: theological issues, spiritual or religious themes, and theological reflection that includes an understanding of Ignatian principle of cura personalis
+The Pastoral Perspective: theological issues, spiritual or religious themes, and theological reflection that includes an understanding of the Ignatian principle of cura personalis

 Treatment Plan: goals of therapy, types of clinical interventions, and necessary referrals for treatment, including group counseling, medication, and psychological testing or assessment

 Critique of Counseling Services

 The Case Integration Paper will be graded by the academic adviser with a standardized rubric (see Appendix II in the Resources section).
 The cutoff for a passing score is a minimum of one point in each of the 11 areas and a minimum of 24 points total.
 Students who do not receive a passing score will be provided feedback and asked to rewrite the paper.
 If, after the second rewrite, a student does not receive a passing score, an Individual Remediation Plan will be put into place for the student.

 Once admitted to the program, each student will be assigned an adviser, who will be one of the full-time faculty members.
 In order to be certain students will meet their academic and professional goals, advisement is essential.
 Evaluation of student performance is a necessary component of advisement.
 This includes evaluation of academic, clinical, and professional skills.